-The company's EBITDA was realized in the amount of HRK 50.128 which represents an increase of 919% compared to the previous year, when EBITDA was achieved in the amount of HRK 4.795 (Group: HRK 5.017).
+The Company's EBITDA was realized in the amount of 6,834 thousand euros (Group: 7,313 thousand euros), which represents an increase of 4% compared to the previous year when EBITDA was realized in the amount of 6,653 thousand euros (Group: 6,989 thousand euros).

-The current liquidity of the company has improved by almost 50%, which provides stability in further operations and the possibility of necessary investments in the coming period from the company's own funds.
-Although the working capital is negative, it is primarily due to the short-term concession investment obligation of the Company and the Group, which primarily refers to the CEF project Rijeka, in the amount of HRK 114 million, which will be 85% financed from grants from the European Union.
+The company's current liquidity was reduced by 22%, considering that during 2023 the Company invested significant own funds in investment activity, and built new construction facilities and acquired new equipment, which will enable more efficient and productive operations in the coming period.
+Although the working capital has a negative sign, it is primarily due to the obligation to invest in the CEF project Rijeka expressed within the company's short-term liabilities, which amount to around 16,5 million euros, and 85% of which will be financed from grants from the European Union.
 If the stated obligation were excluded, the working capital would be positive.

-And all debt indicators are better in 2022 compared to the previous year 2021, which also shows more successful and efficient operations of the company (Group).
+Indebtedness indicators are better in 2023 compared to the previous year 2022, which also shows more successful and efficient operations of the Company (Group).